Module: ActiveRecord::Batches

 ORDER_IGNORE_MESSAGE =

-"Scoped order is ignored, it's forced to be batch order."
+"Scoped order is ignored, use :cursor with :order to configure custom order."

 DEFAULT_ORDER =